aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ### AllowPassingInstanceRole
 The AllowPassingInstanceRole Sid gives the Karpenter controller permission to pass (`iam:PassRole`) the node role (`KarpenterNodeRole-${ClusterName}`) to the instance profile.
-This allows EC2 to check those permissions when making an EC2 instance call, such as an EC2 launch call.
-The `iam:PassedToService` restricts the permission to make these requests to only the EC2 service (`ec2.amazonaws.com`).
+This gives EC2 permission explicit permission to use the `KarpenterNodeRole-${ClusterName}` when utilizing the [instance profile](#karpenternodeinstanceprofile) to launch nodes.

 ```
             {